bazilinskyy/coupled-sim/README.md

 ## Network system state
-To make sure that the game returns back to the right NetState a new persisten variable is created called *nextScene*.
+To make sure that the game returns to the right NetState a new persistent variable is created called *nextScene*.
 Same as with the *stopLogging* boolean, the *nextScene* boolean is set to true when the AV hits the trigger to switch scenes.

 ```